dommarr/trek/README.md

 ### Database

-The application will have a simple one to many relationship between two tables: users and trips.
+The application will have a two one-to-many relationships: users to trips and trips to activities.

 ```md
 Table: Users